 1) Be purposeful and make spiritual growth a priority

-Treat spiritual growth like any other goal you have.
-Give it priority in your life and be purposeful in your approach.
 Make a plan and set incremental steps you can reach.
-Hold yourself accountable to making progress on your plan.
+Hold yourself accountable for making progress on your plan.

 3) Open your Bible and get into God’s word

 If you want to grow closer to God, you need to get into His Word.
 Don’t settle for someone else’s summary or interpretation.
 Get into the Word for yourself and allow God to speak directly into your heart.

 Devotionals, Bible studies, and sermons are good, but there’s no substitute for reading the pages of the Bible for yourself.
 If you’d like to follow a reading plan, look at Biblegateway.com.They have a number of (free) reading plans available.

 Or, learn to study the Bible through this Bible study course that teaches you 7 different study methods you can do on your own.
 (This is an affiliate link, but it’s also a course I’ve personally taken and found extremely helpful to my own Bible study.)

 If you want to read the Bible, start with one chapter.

 - If you’ve tried before and always seem to give up when you hit Leviticus, try a different reading plan.

 - Start with the New Testament or choose one that has a reading from the Old Testament, Psalms, and the New Testament, so you have some variety.